 Cons: Only one color option

-The vegan leather and strappy design is so cute and pair perfectly with a swimsuit or a pair of cutoffs.
-We wouldn’t go hiking in the Cushion Sol Sandals, but the non-marking outsoles have reliable grip for trekking through sand and along city streets.
+The vegan leather and strappy design is so cute and pairs perfectly with a swimsuit or a pair of cutoffs.
+Like the Kai Flip Flop, these sandals are more about style than adventuring.
+We wouldn’t go hiking in the Cushion Sol Sandals, but the non-marking outsoles have a reliable grip for trekking through sand and along city streets.
 We only wish these sandals came in more colors!

 Pros: Cushy, grippy rubber soles